BlockAndMortar/blockandmortar.xyz/content/newsletter/22.of-loyalty-and-leadership-titles/index.md

 ---
-title: "Of loyalty and leadership titles"
+title: "#22 - Of loyalty and leadership titles"
 published_at: 2022-09-27
 ---